Voluntary installation requirements for supplementary water systems

 By installing water efficient appliances and fixtures, such as a water efficient washing machine and toilets, water from the rainwater tank can last longer.
-Many household appliances and fixtures are star rated under the national Water Efficiency and Labelling Standards scheme (WELS), with 0 stars being the least efficient and 6 stars being the most.
+Many household appliances and fixtures are star rated under the national Water Efficiency and Labelling Standards scheme (WELS).
 You can search for the star rating for household appliances and fixtures.

 - Read the Queensland Plumbing and Wastewater Code.

 - Download the rainwater tank information sheet (PDF, 1.2MB).